 Financial Privacy: The 3rd Pillar of Private Banking Strategies®

 A critical step in avoiding personal liability and protecting your hard-earned assets is to reduce and ultimately eliminate your personal financial footprint.
 You’ll want to accomplish this in your business transactions, your real estate investments, and in all of your financial dealings whenever possible.

 Protect your non-cash assets

 Non-cash assets must be protected in your private fortress – just like your cash.

-How is that possible?
-By becoming as small as possible in the public domain when it comes to how successful you appear to others.
+Another way is by becoming as small as possible in the public domain.
 Especially to those who may be looking for indicators of your wealth.